ttu/dotnet-fake-json-server/README.md

 $ docker cp [ContainerId]:/app/db.json db.json
 ```

-After copying the file from host to container, Reload data by opening Swagger UI in url `http://localhost:57602/swagger/#!/Admin/AdminReloadPost` and press Try It Out.

 `docker run` will reset JSON-file, so copy it before closing the server.

 #### Quick example